 Oh, I thought we were all going to try out those hairdos from Vogue tonight.
 (Claudette Colbert to her daughters …)

 At first it reminded me of 1942″s English “Mrs. Miniver.”
 Not for long, though … it just doesn’t compare.
-It was way too long (nearly three hours.)
-There was an overture and an intermission.
+It was way too long (nearly three hours) with both an overture and an intermission.

 Halfway through (let’s say, during the intermission) I started to read online what was going on behind the scenes, and that was more interesting than the movie.
 Jennifer Jones was married to the young man she falls in love with, Robert Walker.
 Except their marriage was on the rocks because she was having an affair with David O. Selznick, the producer.
 By the time the movie was over, Jennifer and Robert were divorcing.
 No kidding.